 Today is the time of supermarkets or mini-markets where multiple products are available under one roof.
 It is difficult to make your product stand out and garner all the traffic you can in a crowd of so many products and services.
 Also, there could be so many challenges at the wholesalers’ or retailers’ end.

-There could be multiple types of this system depending upon the manner in which the idea is employed.
+There could be multiple types of this system depending upon how the idea is employed.
 In general, there are two basic types.
-The third type is an extension but could be taken as a next category.
+The third type is an extension but could be taken as the next category.
 Here are the types:

 1) Corporate vertical marketing system